calaldees/teachingWorkshops/teacherTraining/misconceptions.md

 * mismatched brackets - Brackets MUST match
 * Wrong type of brackets
-* Cannot comprehend 'indentation' of blocks ... just can't .. can't even follow instructions.
+* Cannot comprehend 'i'ndentation' of blocks ... just can't .. can't even follow instructions.
 Simply does not understand what is even being said, or why it is being said.

 ```python
 # use of if and else-if